-Nail Tech Schools & Training Requirements in New Jersey
+Nail Technology Schools in New Jersey

-From beautiful, practical nail designs that are great for day-to-day work to glamorous styles that are perfect for special occasions, nail technicians can do it all
+From beautiful, practical nail designs that are great for day-to-day work to glamorous styles that are perfect for special occasions, nail technicians can do it all.

 In a New Jersey nail salon, hair salon, or spa, you can use your New Jersey nail tech training to start a career you love.

 The licensing process in New Jersey is regulated by the New Jersey State Board of Cosmetology and Hairstyling.
 Your initial licensing fee ranges from $80 to $110, depending on how far into the current renewal cycle you apply.
 Once you pass your licensing exams and your paperwork is approved, you are ready to work.

 Before you have the chance to work with clients and start applying for New Jersey jobs, you have to meet the state's education requirements.
 To apply for a nail tech license in New Jersey, you need at least 300 hours of education from an approved training program.
 These programs cover the following mandatory topics in great detail.